The Toda Peace Institute’s Theory of Change

 Theories of change have three parts.
 A theory of change is about how some driving or mitigating factor identified in a Peace and Conflict assessment can be changed with some intervention plan to achieve a positive impact.

-HOW: The Toda Peace Institute works on these four issues through evidence-based research, policy briefs, dialogical workshops and conferences and collaborative analytical problem-solving workshops.
+HOW: The Toda Peace Institute works on these five issues through evidence-based research, policy briefs, dialogical workshops and conferences and collaborative analytical problem-solving workshops.
 These processes are all aimed at enabling parties in conflict to acknowledge their differences while building on underlying commonalities.

 WHO: The Toda Peace Institute works with diverse stakeholders from governments, business, and diverse parts of civil society, including religious leaders, women, academics, media and civil society activists.